-- Wash your hands with soap and water for 20 seconds before you touch your baby or any breastfeeding equipment, like breast pumps and bottle parts.
+Wash your hands with soap and water for 20 seconds before feeding or pumping, and before you touch your baby or any breastfeeding equipment (like breast pumps and bottle parts).

 If you need food assistance and breastfeeding support as a person who is pregnant, breastfeeding, or the parent of a child under 5, you can contact your local WIC program.
-If you’re an immigrant, WIC assistance does not count against you when applying for a green card or visa under the Public Charge rule.
+If you’re an immigrant, WIC assistance does not count against you when applying for a green card or visa.

 Can I get the COVID-19 vaccine if I’m pregnant or breastfeeding?

 People who are pregnant or have been pregnant recently are more likely to die or get very sick from COVID-19 than people who aren’t pregnant.
 And pregnant people who have COVID-19 may have a higher risk of pregnancy complications, like early birth.
 COVID-19 vaccines are safe and effective at preventing COVID-19, and serious illness and death from COVID-19 (including the Delta variant).
 So it’s a good idea to get the COVID-19 vaccine as soon as you can.